isabella232/journeys.en/help/using/reporting/reportingdimensions.md

 The table below gives you the list of dimensions used in journey reports and their definitions.

+To learn more on compatibility between dimensions and metrics, refer to this [table](/help/assets/dynamic_report_compatibility_journey.pdf).

 ## Dimensions {#MBE_table_wk4_bnj_w2b}

 |Dimensions|Definition|